FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 > 2025-03-30 19:15:37.167|VirtualThreads--70-5|7EHjY7VJ7WzVp4DEvL8AOutFo3wkyqlu|6-3|JSON|OrganizationServiceImpl.java#io.steplogs.profile.service.OrganizationServiceImpl#getById#26#R|[[{"code":0,"entity":{"accountId":1,"encryptionKey":"************************************************","id":1,"name":"steplogs","status":1,"timeCreated":1741873392},"message":null,"reason":null,"token":null}]]

 `Tips: Due to the natural of java byte code, there might or not have a line number shift depend on the method declaration.
-So keep it the next line to the method might solve the issue`
+So keep it the next line to the method will not trigger the issue`

- - desensetive : placeholder/MASK(key1|key2);

 - 2, In method

 > `Mark @Logging with catchLogging=true on the method to log the parameters/returns for the methods.`